VietNggRMIT/VietNggRMIT.github.io/php9/readme.txt

-cd into the 'www' folder and run the php server on your browser: go to localhost:{port}/homepage.php
+go to 'www' and start php session on your browser: go to localhost:{port}/homepage.php